 21 DEMONSTRATE YOUR DIFFERENCE

-Your difference must be demonstrated, it’s not enough to say, ‘I am different’, you must show it!
+Your difference must be demonstrated, it’s not enough to say, “I am different”, you must show it!
 How can you demonstrate the DIFFERENCE: in a video?

 22 WRITE, WRITE, WRITE

 You could create a digital magazine filled with very useful information on all things to do with your area/s of expertise.
 You can then leverage this magazine in several ways.
-For example, put extracts from the magazine on to your blog, website, email newsletters, and social media channels.
+For example, put extracts from the magazine on your blog, website, email newsletters, and social media channels.

 See www.issuu.com for examples of digital magazines.
 You may not have time to create your own digital magazine at present – but you could create stacks of 3 to 4 types of magazines related to the health and wellness industry that you think your clients would be interested in.
 You then highlight through a link on your website these ISSUU magazines.

-In addition, or alternatively you could write a regular column in a business newspaper or health and wellness magazine, or write some articles on well-known health and wellness forums and discussion groups, refer to www.ezinearticles.com.
+In addition, or alternatively, you could write a regular column in a business newspaper or health and wellness magazine, or write some articles on well-known health and wellness forums and discussion groups, refer to www.ezinearticles.com.

-Your local newspaper and your local radio always look for feel good stories and quality advice that their readers/listeners would want.
+Your local newspaper and your local radio always look for feel-good stories and quality advice that their readers/listeners would want.
 Gather some contact details and approach the local papers and radio stations.
 Refer to www.newspapers.com.au for a list of newspapers and www.australianliveradio.com for a list of radio stations that stream live.

 23 SPEAK, SPEAK, SPEAK

-Consider conferences you could speak at or be an exhibitor that align with the type of services you offer.
+Consider conferences you could speak at or be an exhibitor that aligns with the type of services you offer.
 For example, a Food and Cooking expo if you are a Nutritionist or Dietician.
 You need to consider what types of conferences/expos your target market/ potential clients may be at.

 Another idea is to join with some other health and wellness experts in your local area and do a promotional evening or a public seminar or an online virtual fair or webinar.
 You could create a yearly conference hosted by your business, and get speakers on all matters to do with Health and Wellness (charging attendees a fee).

-Holding some type of event as those listed above are always a great drawcard for a business.
+Holding some type of event like those listed above are always a great drawcard for a business.
 Any type of launch or showcase event you can build up the promotion with prior to the event, through your website, blog, email newsletter and social media channel.

 What about a Dietician inviting people to a 3-course dinner with a chat show (like an Oprah Winfrey style) format [now that would be novel as you wouldn’t expect a dietician to want to be feeding you food – again you notice it is about busting the myths, those truth bombs].

-A Chiropractor could organise a local dance for Youth – why because the focus is input in to the local community and a reflection of what the chiropractor does with clients: We get you moving, moving, moving, we get you grooving, grooving, grooving.
+A Chiropractor could organise a local dance for Youth – why because the focus is input into the local community and a reflection of what the chiropractor does with clients: We get you moving, moving, moving, we get you grooving, grooving, grooving.

 24 NETWORK, NETWORK, NETWORK